-Turn with me to Mark 16: 1-7.
-It says there, "Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome brought spices that they might come and anoint Him.
+Turn with me to over to Mark chapter 16, verses 1-7.
+It says here, "Now when the Sabbath was past, Mary Magdalene, Mary the mother of James, and Salome brought spices that they might come and anoint Him."
 They had come to honor Him through care of His body at the grave.
-He will now honor them with being first to witness His rising from the dead.
+He will now honor them with being the first to witness His rising from the dead.
 "Very early on the first day of the week, they came to the tomb when the sun had risen."
 "And they said among themselves, 'Who will roll away the stone from the door for us?"
 "But when they looked up, they saw that the stone had been rolled away - for it was very large."
 "And entering the tomb, they saw a young man clothed in a long white robe sitting on the right side; and they were alarmed."
 "But he said to them, 'Do not be alarmed."
 "You seek Jesus of Nazareth, who was crucified."
 "He is risen!"
 "He is not here."
 "See the place where they laid Him."

-And now turn over to Matthew's account of this in Matthew 28: 8.
-It says there, "So they went out quickly from the tomb with fear and great joy, and ran to bring His disciples word."
-"And as they went to tell His disciples, behold, Jesus met them, saying, 'Rejoice!'"
+And now turn over to Matthew's account of this in Matthew 28, verses 8 and 9.
+It says there, "So they (that is Mary Magdalene and the other Mary) went out quickly from the tomb with fear and great joy, and ran to bring His disciples word."
+"And as they went to tell His disciples, behold, Jesus met them, saying, 'Rejoice!"
 "So they came and held him by the feet and worshiped Him."
 Oh how Jesus honors those who honor Him!
-I believe that it is because they acted the part of mothers to Him, even though none was his physical mother.
-They go out of the tomb quickly with fear, but also with great joy.
-He meets with them personally and tells them to rejoice.
-And so they should.
-And so should all mothers who believe in Jesus rejoice, because He died on their behalf.
-He comes to all mothers personally who believe in Him, and He gives them hope.
-He honors them with His risen personal power and His presence in their lives.
+I believe that it was because they acted the part of mothers to Him, even though neither of them was His physical mother.
+They go out of the tomb quickly, with fear, but also with great joy.
+And He meets with them personally, and He tells them to rejoice.
+And so they did, no doubt.
+And so should all mothers who believe in Jesus rejoice, because He has died on their behalf.

+He comes to all mothers personally, who believe in Him, and He gives them hope.
+He honors them by granting to them a sense of His risen personal power and presence in their lives.
 The reason for this is because of what we find in Mark 3: 31-35.
-They are His true and nearest kin.
-Listen to what it says: "Then His brothers and his mother came, and standing outside they sent to Him, calling Him."
-And a multitude was sitting around Him; and they said to Him, 'Look, Your mother and Your brothers are outside seeking You."
-But He answered them saving, 'Who is My mother, or My brothers?"
-"And He looked around in a circle at those who sat about Him. and said, 'Here are My mother and My brothers!"
+It is because they are His true and nearest kin.
+Listen to what it says there: "Then His brothers and his mother came, and standing outside they sent to Him, calling Him."
+"And a multitude was sitting around Him; and they said to Him, 'Look, Your mother and Your brothers are outside seeking You."
+But He answered them saying, 'Who is My mother, or My brothers?"
+"And He looked around in a circle at those who sat about Him, and said, 'Here are My mother and My brothers!"
 "For whoever does the will of God is My brother and My sister and mother."
 Jesus honors them because they do the will of God and they trust in Him.
 He gave His mother both an earthly and a heavenly hope that day.
-He will give you the same today if you are trusting in Him.
+And He will give you the same today if you are trusting in Him.